hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/azure-ad.html.md

 - Identity Provider (IdP)-initiated SSO
 - Just-in-Time Provisioning

+For more information on the listed features, visit the [Azure SAML Protocol Documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-sign-on-saml-protocol).

 ## Configuration (Azure AD)

 -> **Note:** Azure is rolling out a new interface for setting up Enterprise Applications.
 The first 3 steps vary depending on your UI choice.